-- X No operational expenses
+X No operational expenses

-- X Transportable and easy to carry

-- X Easy to read measurement values
+X No reagent required X Easy to read measurement values

 Acid-Base Titration Method (Neutralization)

 Titration is the most orthodox method of measuring acid level.
 It involves the use of various equipment, such as burettes.
 Manual titration is done by hand, but automatic titrators are also available.